 - 1. Go to Software Downloads macOS Endpoints to download the Privilege Manager macOS Agent.

 - 2. Mount the DMG and run the PKG installer on the computer you want to manage.

 - 3. During the installation process,

 - a.
 Enter the Privilege ManagerServer URL.

 - b.
 Enter the install code.

-If you are not using Mobile Device Management (MDM) to manage allowed system extensions, you will see the following dialogs.
+- 4. If you are not using Mobile Device Management (MDM) to manage allowed system extensions, you will need to enable the following settings:

+- "Allow Notifications" below

+- "Enable the System Extension" on the next page

+- "Enable Full Disk Access" on page 60

-Notifications Approval
+Allow Notifications